Mpablo122/coding_challenge_7/README.md

-This is coding challeneg no 7
+This is coding challenge no 7